bacontime/blog-mirror/nature/plant-ranking.md

 : Amaryllis, daffodils, and onions. 🧅🧄 The flowers are nice, but onions and garlic are where the real magic's at.

 Mallows (Malvaceae)
-: Cacao, okra, cotton, kola nuts,  and durians?
-Plus, you got pretty stuff like the baobab and the hibiscus in there too? 🌺 If not for my personal onion obsession, this would easily take fourth place.
+: Cacao, okra, cotton, kola nuts, and durians.
+This family also includes pretty stuff like the baobab and the hibiscus. 🌺 If not for my personal onion obsession, this would easily take fourth place.

 Oak Family (Fagaceae)
 : Oak, chestnut, and beech.
 The backbone of American forests.